redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/04/05/README.md

 1. The value of the pixel currently being plotted must be held in shared memory.

    This means that function `mj_plot` can no longer use private index counters such as `$x_pos` and `$y_pos` to keep track which row and column is currently being worked on.
    Instead, the next pixel to be calculated must be read from shared memory, incremented, then written back again as an ***atomic operation***.
    This is known as an atomic read-modify-write (`atomic.rmw`) operation.

-   In this manner, multiple instances of the function `mj_plot` can read their next pixel from shared memory, increment it and write it back again without duplicating the work of any other `mj_plot` instance.
+   In this manner, multiple instances of the function `mj_plot` can read their next pixel from shared memory, increment it and write it back again without duplicating (or interferring with) the work of any other `mj_plot` instance.

 1. Function `mj_plot` is currently structured as a nested loop.
    We first loop around all the rows in the image, then within each row, we loop around each column.
    Hence the need for two internal index counters `$x_pos` and `$y_pos`.

    This is fine when there's only one instance of `mj_plot` running, but now that multiple instances will all be running in parallel, we cannot safely perform two atomic read-modify-write operations and expect the values of `$x_pos` and `$y_pos` to remain related to each other.

    What we now need to do instead is store a single pixel counter value in shared memory that represents the current pixel being worked on.
    This value will continue to grow until it reaches the total number of pixels in the image (I.E. `$pixel_count = $width  * $height`).

    Each instance of `mj_plot` can then safely read-modify-write this single value.

-   > ***IMPORTANT***<br>
+   ***IMPORTANT***<br>
-   > After all the workers have finished plotting an image, this pixel counter must be reset to 0.
+   After all the workers have finished plotting an image, this pixel counter must be reset to 0.
-   >
-   > This action is not performed in the WebAssembly coding, but in the main thread's message handler when it detects that all the workers have finished.
+   This action is not performed in the WebAssembly coding, but in the main thread's message handler when it detects that all the workers have finished.

 ### Modifying Module `mj_plot`